JDoYo/saveyourself/<SaveYourself>_Project Management.md

 **Kristofer Oubre:**

-Program Management: Fixed the title and also contributed to Section 6.
+Project Management: Fixed the title and also contributed to Section 6.

 SRS: Contributed to Sections 2.4, 2.5, 2.7, 4.1, 4.3, and 4.4.
 Also, worked on formatting, error checking, and created the Use Case Diagram in Appendix B.